- WHO ARE WE?

 Waiting lists for student admissions vary, depending on the individual school.
 Call the independent school you are considering for waiting list information.
 There is no central office to provide this information.

 There is no typical fee.
-Fees at independent schools vary widely depending on the programs offered, grade level, type of student served, and donations given to the school, particularly in the case of schools affiliated with religious groups.
+Fees at independent schools vary widely depending on the programs offered, grade level, type of student served, and donations to the school, particularly in the case of schools affiliated with religious groups.
 Call the independent schools you are considering for tuition information.

 If the school is owned and operated by a society that is a charitable society and has received a Revenue Canada charitable tax number, the school may issue a receipt for donations which may be used for a charitable tax deduction.
 Most independent schools are owned and operated by charitable societies.

 Tuition fees are regarded as fees for service for Kindergarten through Grade 12 and are not deductible.
 However, the portion of fees paid for the religious instruction of a school may be receipted by the school as a charitable donation.
 Please contact the individuals independent school for its policy on this matter.

-The Government gives partial grants only, either 50% of the public school per pupil operating cost, 35% of the public school per pupil operating cost, or no grant, depending on certain classification criteria.
+The government gives partial grants only, either 50% of the public school per pupil operating cost, 35% of the public school per pupil operating cost, or no grant, depending on certain classification criteria.
 Independent schools must raise additional operational funds from donations, fund-raising efforts, and tuition fees.